zeixcom/ui-element/README.md

 bun add @zeix/ui-element
 ```

-For the functional core of your application we recommend [FlowSure](https://github.com/zeixcom/flow-sure) to create a robust and expressive data flow, supporting error handling and async processing with `Result` monads.

 ## Documentation

 The full documentation is still work in progress.
 The following chapters are already reasonably complete: